hwany7seo/cubrid-manager-server/docs/api/compactdb.md

 }
 ```

-> Lists are shortened to 3 entries here; the real response returned up to 234.
+> Lists are shortened to 3 entries here.